All the recipes in this blog are free from refined sugar and use either zero or low sugar natural sweeteners.

 I used Troo – a syrup made from inulin, as the source of sweetness.
 It worked a treat.
 Inulin comes from chicory root and like most of the very low sugar sweeteners, the sugars are not digested.
 It has a neutral flavour and a very gentle sweetness.
 You can find it in most sizeable Holland and Barrett stores.
 (If you don’t want to invest in any - I’ve also used erythritol (brown sugar replacement) – ground to icing sugar consistency and this worked fine).

-To make 4 panna cotta:
+To make 6 small panna cotta:

 2 leaves of gelatine